GreedYLearner1146/HELA-VFA/README.md

 |**HELA-VFA**| **68.20 $\pm$ 0.30** | **86.70 $\pm$ 0.70** |

 Except for AssoAlign, all the methods utilized the ResNet-12 as the training backbone.
 The backbone for the AssoAlign is stated in the parenthesis.

+## Code Instructions ##

+## Citation Information ##

+Please cite the following paper if you find it useful for your work:

+G.Y.
+Lee, T. Dam, D.P.Poenar, V.N.Duong and M.M.
+Ferdaus, ``HELA-VFA: A Hellinger Distance-Attention-based Feature Aggregation Network for Few-Shot Classification", in *Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision*, 2024.

+## Some References ##

+[1] A. Roy, A. Shah, K. Shah, P. Dhar, A. Cherian, and R. Chellappa, “Felmi: Few shot learning with hard mixup,” in *Advances in Neural Information Processing Systems*, 2022.
+5, 6.